 An ALP is an upper-year student who performs the role of a traditional RA or Don.

-Academic programmers oversee building-wide activities such as breakfast clubs, study relays, guest speakers (visiting professors), “What’s your Major” events, and trivia contests.
+ALPs oversee building-wide activities such as breakfast clubs, study relays, guest speakers (visiting professors), "What's your Major" events, and trivia contests.

 A soph is one of 800 student volunteers who guide students through the transition to campus and residence life.
 Hand-picked from nearly two-thousand applicants, these upper-year students are dedicated to creating a welcoming environment for new students on campus.
-You can recognize a soph by his or her bright coloured outfit, especially during Orientation week!
+You can recognize a soph by his or her brightly- coloured outfit, especially during Orientation week!

-Typically each floor within the residence is assigned a soph, who, as an upper-year student, is able to provide a unique type of support, friendship and guidance as students settle into their new community.
+Typically, each floor within the residence is assigned a soph, who, as an upper-year student, is able to provide a unique type of support, friendship and guidance as students settle into their new community.